-How to prevent unnecessary worry, anxiety and sleepless nights every Sunday
+How to prevent unnecessary worry and sleepless nights caused by Sunday Night Anxiety.

 A new survey of more than 20,000 workers by Monster.com reveals more than 80 percent of workers suffer Sunday-night insomnia due to work anxiety.